Cracking the Nut 2023 .

 The Art of the Pivot: Investing in Chaotic Times

-Economic growth must today contend with the harsh reality of recurrent and overlaying shocks.
+Economic growth must contend with the harsh reality of recurrent and overlaying shocks.
 Programs facing chaos must pivot and respond with no advance notice.
-In this session, project team leads from Ukraine, Lebanon, and the Horn of Africa will share how they engage firms and communities amidst the chaotic contexts of war, economic collapse, and extreme drought – to create opportunities for transformation.
+In this session, project leaders from Ukraine, Lebanon, and the Horn of Africa shared recommendations for engaging firms and communities amidst the chaotic contexts of war, economic collapse, and extreme drought, to create opportunities for transformation.

 Deputy Chief of Party, Chief Technical Officer